boa2017/BakingApp/README.md

 + Use Fragments to create a responsive design that works on phones and tablets.

 ## App Description
-Your task is to create a Android Baking App that will allow Udacity’s resident baker-in-chief, Miriam, to share her recipes with the world.
+Your task is to create a Android Baking App that will allow Udacityâ€™s resident baker-in-chief, Miriam, to share her recipes with the world.
 You will create an app that will allow a user to select a recipe and see video-guided steps for how to complete it.

 ## Libraries
  + Butter Knife